CryptoLucious/SmartDex-Chain/Masternode.md

 ```

 ## Create your Masternode Account
-Now you have the required software installed, you are ready to set up your
+Now you have the required software installed, you are ready to set up your Masternode Account.

 ```bash
 sdx account new